vicontiveros00/Helsinki-City-Bike-App/README.md

 ```
 allows an additional 200.html file to be created so the React code can execute when a connection is made to a hosted production version of the app at any URL path.

-The API is running on [fly.io](https://fly.io/) so there's no set up to get the backend running.
+The API is hosted on [fly.io](https://fly.io/) so there's no set up to get the backend running.
+However, if you'd like to host the backend locally check the [Backend](#backend) section and update the `apiUrl` variable on line 8 in [`bike-app/src/App.jsx`](/bike-app/src/App.jsx) to the appropriate URL.

 ## Frontend
+Files are found in [`bike-app/`](/bike-app/).
 The frontend is built with [React.js](https://reactjs.org/) initialized with [Vite](https://vitejs.dev/) to improve performance on development builds.
 Frontend is responsive and works well on mobile devices as well.
 Check the code comments for details on components, functions, error handling, API calls, etc.<br>
 Dependencies:
 - [React Router](https://reactrouter.com/en/main)
 - [React Spinners](https://www.npmjs.com/package/react-spinners)<br>